 Generative Adversarial Networks (GANs) were developed in 2014 by Ian Goodfellow and his teammates.
 GAN is basically an approach to generative modeling that generates a new set of data based on training data that look like training data.
-GANs have two main blocks (two neural networks) which compete with each other and are able to capture, copy, and analyze the variations in a dataset.
+GANs have two main blocks(two neural networks) which compete with each other and are able to capture, copy, and analyze the variations in a dataset.
 The two models are usually called Generator and Discriminator which we will cover in Components on GANs.
-The term GAN can be separated into three parts.
+To understand the term GAN let's break it into separate three parts

-Generative - To learn a generative model, which describes how data is generated in terms of a probabilistic model.
-In simple words, it explains how data is generated visually.

-- Adversarial The training of the model is done in an adversarial setting. - Networks Use deep neural networks for training purposes.
+- Generative To learn a generative model, which describes how data is generated in terms of a probabilistic model.
+In simple words, it explains how data is generated visually. - Adversarial The training of the model is done in an adversarial setting. - Networks use deep neural networks for training purposes.